madanyc/workfront-learn.en/help/administration-and-setup/organizational-setup/log-in-as-another-workfront-user.md

 kt: 10104
 exl-id: 7a29d9e9-6b19-4ca7-86ed-9fcb65050f29
 ---
-# Log in as another [!DNL Workfront] user
+# Log in as another user

-One feature system administrators and group administrators find helpful as they set up the user experience in [!DNL Workfront] is the Log In As feature.
+One feature Workfront administrators find helpful as they set up the user experience is the Log In As feature.
 This function, in the [!UICONTROL Setup] area, allows you to log in as another user without having to log out of your own account.

 ![[!UICONTROL Log In As] page in [!UICONTROL Setup] area](assets/admin-fund-log-in-as-1.png)